ceramicnetwork/specs/README.md

 ```

 ### Document versions

 Each time a document is [anchored on a blockchain](#blockchain-anchoring) with an *anchor record*, a new version of the document is created.
-Each version of the document can be refered to by using the following format:
+Each version of the document can be referred to by using the following format:

 ```
 ceramic://<CID-of-genesis-record>?version=<CID-of-anchor-record>